Diesel-Net/drone-discord/README.md

 SERVER_HOST=localhost:5000
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Each of the components below needs to executed in their own terminal window, as they are using blocking calls while running inside isolated python virtual environments.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Each component needs to executed in it's own terminal window, as they are started using blocking calls.

 #### MongoDB
 1. Create Python Virtual Environment and activate it